Salkantay Trek Glamping Sky Lodge

 Return to Cusco

-You will then take a train to Ollantaytambo.
-At the station, our representative will be waiting for you to transfer you back to your accommodation in Cusco.
+You will onboard the iconic train to Ollantaytambo.
+At the station, a tranfer will be waiting for you to bring you back to your accommodation in Cusco.

 What to bring to Salkantay Trek Glamping Sky Lodge tour